cnlohr/espwebc3/README.md

 ## The Minimum Viable Product Plan

+ * Get an RV32 emulator working so we can examine and work with TinyCC building targets on a regular PC, so we don't need an ESP32-C3
  * Make TinyCC able to target the ESP32-C3.
  * Compile TinyCC to WASM with Clang, and the toolset discussed in rawdraw wasm.
  * Build an IDF project, which includes the HTTP server.